Ars Technica link: Like science, but stupider: The XSTAT30.

 "Introducing the SpermStopper 2000!"

 That analysis is based purely on the article, but I can't imagine where you'd usefully shove it with the restrictions stated in the article, or how they expect field medics to utilize it under such recockulous restrictions under actual conditions.
-(I could suggest a place for the manufacturer to shove it, but you can probably guess that without further hints.)
+(I could suggest a place for the manufacturer to shove it, which you can probably guess that without further hints, but they'd have to pull their heads out first.)

 If I hear or see more about it, and the maker has a better-than-the-Underpants-Gnome explanation of its function, utility, and restrictions that makes